Know Your Rights with Debt Collectors

 - When agreeing to repayment plan terms, have them verified in writing.
 That includes promises of removing or adjusting reports to your credit history.

-- If you feel you’ve been contacted in error, dispute the debt with the collection agency in writing.
+- If you feel you’ve been contacted in error, send a letter disputing a debt in writing.
 Ask the agency to stop contacting you.
 If the agency can’t provide proof you owe the money, by law, they must stop collection efforts.

 - If you don’t owe the bill, don’t pay anything — ever.
 Even if you’re willing to pay cash so the agency will go away, it’s not a good idea.
 Payment is considered acknowledgement that you are responsible.